 Overpriced Products & Complicated Incomes

-Like most MLM companies, customers need to pay a higher cost to Melaleuca for every product compared to the retail market.
+Like most MLM companies, customers need to pay a higher cost to Melaleuca for every product compared to the retail market and hence you need to learn essential MLM skills to sell such products.

 Melaleuca health products can be used as nutritional supplements but not to treat or cure any disease.